1jour1vin

 4.7/5 (3 customers)

-"The 2008 is a great success at Giscours: dense, full-bodied, perfectly ripe, it reveals beautiful concentration."
-(Le Guide des Meilleurs Vins de France 2013 - RVF) • Delivery in wooden cases at no extra charge for orders of 6 bottles of this wine delivered in France.
+“The 2008 is a tremendous success at Giscours: dense, full-bodied, perfectly ripe, and displaying beautiful concentration.”
+(Le Guide des Meilleurs Vins de France 2013 - RVF) • Delivery in a wooden case at no extra charge for orders of 6 bottles of this wine shipped within France

 Buy your Giscours wines at the best price in a private sale!